Optimization of SpGEMM with Risc-V vector instructions: Proposals to run SpGEMM with very sparse matrices on vector architectures

 Using a small block size reduces the length of vector instructions triggered by \SPARS and increases its total number of instructions.
 However, small block sizes have the benefit of reducing the number of masked elements within vector instructions.
 Conversely, increasing the block size introduces more masked elements per instruction, but it reduces the number of instructions and increases \VL.
 For example, if we divide the matrix of Figure~\ref{fig.comparison_spa_spars} in two blocks of 3 columns, \VL would experience a reduction from 6 to 3 and the number of instructions of \SPARS would increase from 8 to 13, with 8 instructions for the first block and 5 for the second block.
 In addition, we would avoid the top-right colored square of size $3\times3$, which would reduce the number of masked elements per instruction.
 In general, \SPARS performs well when it processes large blocks that do not require the extensive use of masks.
 Adjacent C columns displaying very different numbers of non-zero coefficients may severely impact \SPARS performance since these differences force \SPARS to use masks.
 We propose two optimizations to boost the performance of \SPARS: {\it Sorting}, which sorts matrix columns depending on their computational load to homogenize as much as possible consecutive columns; and a {\it Blocking Algorithm} to enable the use of the largest possible block sizes that do not contain large differences between their columns.

-{\bf Sorting:} As a pre-processing phase, we sort the columns of $B$ in decreasing order in terms of computational load.
-To determine the number of operations to compute each $B$ column $j$ we make the following argument: each non-zero element $B_{kj}$ has to be multiplied by all the non-zero elements in column $k$ of $A$.
+{\bf Sorting:} As a pre-processing phase, we sort the columns of $B$ in decreasing order in terms of computational load. \shepherd{The goal of this sorting phase is to decrease the load imbalance between vector lanes.} To determine the number of operations to compute each $B$ column $j$ we make the following argument: each non-zero element $B_{kj}$ has to be multiplied by all the non-zero elements in column $k$ of $A$.
 If we denote by $Z^A_k$ the number of non-zero elements in column $k$ of $A$, we derive the number of operations $Op_{j}$ for column $j$:

-Then we sort all columns of $B$ by decreasing order of $Op_{j, 1\leq j\leq n_B}$, that is, we apply a permutation $P$ on matrix $B$.
-The result of the algorithm is now matrix $C \times P$ instead of $C$, but $C$ can easily obtained by keeping permutation $P$ in memory.
+\shepherd{Then we sort all columns of $B$ by decreasing order of $Op_{j, 1\leq j\leq n_B}$, that is, we apply a permutation $P$ on matrix $B$.
+The result of the algorithm is now matrix $C \times P$ instead of $C$, which can be easily restored by keeping $P$ in memory.
+We do not actually reorder matrix $B$ but just the sequence of columns to be accessed.
+The non-zero elements of $B$ can be retrieved in the appropriate order by using indexed loads (Algorithm~\ref{algo.spars}, line 7).
+Matrix $A$ is left unchanged and requires no additional pre-processing.}

 {\bf Blocking Algorithm:} Our algorithm expresses block sizes in terms of the vector length, that is, each block is processed using a vector length corresponding to the block size.
 We propose the following algorithm to dynamically determine block sizes when $j$ columns are already processed: \begin{enumerate} \item Start with \minb columns, from $j+1$ to $j_2=j+\minb$; \item While $Op_{j_2+1}$ is equal to $\max\limits_{j+1\leq j' \leq j_2} Op_{j'} = Op_{j+1}$, increment $j_2$; \item Stop the loop if $j_2$ reaches $j+\maxb$ or $n_B$. \end{enumerate} With this algorithm, columns $j+1$ to $j_2$ are processed within the same block, i.e. a block size of $j_2-j$.
 This algorithm introduces two new parameters: \minb is the minimum block size and \maxb is the maximum block size.
 Our algorithm ensures that all columns in the same block will have exactly the same number of operations to perform, unless there are less than \minb columns satisfying this condition.
 The impact of the two parameters is discussed in Section~\ref{sec.expe}.